dwighthubbard/confset/README.rst

 Here are some simple examples of using the confset python module.

 Getting all system settings as a dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The confset settings function can be used to access all system settings
+as a dictionary.

 .. code-block:: python